Q. What is the difference between the three?

 Q. Would the stocks be different than those in MAS of Panther, Lion and Antelope?

 Q. Who is PMS meant for?

-PMS may be useful for individuals or institutions/ entities looking for personalised investment solutions, long-term wealth creation and wise handling of the wealth already created.
+PMS may be useful for individuals or institutions/ entities with an aggressive Risk Profile looking for personalised investment solutions, long-term wealth creation and wise handling of the wealth already created.

 Q. Who is eligible for investing in PMS?